-- All printed publicity material shall be supplied by the Union.
-Volunteer Officers will be entitled to a total of 10 A3 sheets, and NUS Delegates of 10 A3 sheets. - For other campaigning, you can design your online publicity to suit the channel you're sharing it on, i.e. Teams, Canvas, Twitter, Instagram, Facebook.
+All printed publicity material shall be supplied by the Union.
+Volunteer Officers and NUS Delegates will be entitled to a total of 10 A3 sheets.

+• For other campaigning, you can design your online publicity to suit the channel you're sharing it on, i.e. Teams, Canvas, X, Instagram, Facebook.